 Athabasca Glacier and the Columbia Icefield

 You take these massive vehicles with wheels taller than a person on to the center of the Athabasca Glacier.
-We’re a little mixed on the experience as the glacier has seen extreme level of retreating that’s a direct effect of global warming.
-None the less perhaps we can sacrifice one glacier to help educate visitors about their wonders.
+We’re honestly mixed on the experience as the glacier has seen an extreme level of retreating, that’s a direct effect of global warming.
+None the less it seems the decision is to “sacrifice” one glacier to help educate visitors about their wonders.